xieyulai/TE-GCN/README.md

 # TE-GCN

 Code for the paper "Temporal-Enhanced Graph Convolution Network for Skeleton-based Action Recognition"

-- It is stll under construction
+- It is still under construction.
 - The code is based on [2s-AGCN](https://github.com/lshiwjx/2s-AGCN)

 ## Data preparation
-Preparing your data according to this repo [UAVHuman-Pose processing](https://github.com/xieyulai/UAVHuman_For_TE-GCN)
+Prepare your data according to this repo [UAVHuman-Pose processing](https://github.com/xieyulai/UAVHuman_For_TE-GCN)

 Your data/ should be like this,
 ```